clarkedarkmatter/carrieforky-0d637/content/pages/about.md

           Family Association](https://www.afa.net/).
 Carrie has served as an event planner for events and fundraisers for each of the groups and served the community through outreach.
-      - question: How is this different from what we have today?
-        answer: >-
-          At the office, working together is often a distraction, on remote, it could be motivation.
-At the office, working together is often a distraction, on remote, it could be motivation.
-At the office, working together is often a distraction, on remote, it could be motivation.
     styles:
       self:
         height: auto